-- 4. The historical context of the existing building shall be preserved either though renovation and adaptive re-use, or through construction of a new structure that would similarly add value to the community. - 5.
-A welcoming approach shall be visible from the existing vehicle bridge over Adobe Creek. - 6.
-User groups of up to 60 people at a time shall be accommodated, with a mix of storage, office, meeting rooms and a space to display period photos and small memorabilia related to the original residential use. - 7.
-A kitchen to prepare meals. - 8.
-The main meeting rooms shall be capable of displaying various media for group or education sessions. - 9.
-A loading/unloading area shall be provided near the building and ADA accessible parking.
+- 4. The historical context of the existing building shall be preserved either though renovation and adaptive re-use, or through construction of a new structure that would similarly add value to the community - 5.
+A welcoming approach shall be visible from the existing vehicle bridge over Adobe Creek - 6.
+User groups of up to 60 people at a time shall be accommodated, with a mix of storage, office, meeting rooms and a space to display period photos and small memorabilia related to the original residential use - 7.
+A kitchen to prepare meals - 8.
+The main meeting rooms shall be capable of displaying various media for group or education sessions - 9.
+A loading/unloading area shall be provided near the building and ADA accessible parking

 The two design alternatives studies share many challenges common to the site.
 Current roadway access is substandard and does not provide the required access for fire and emergency vehicles or for persons with disabilities.
-The existing bridge across Adobe Creek has a roadway width of 10'-4" and can only support a dead and live load of 8 tons.
-The structure is located within an existing floodplain which can be mitigated in different ways in the two alternatives.
-Additionally, due to the remote site location, security and operation of the facility both pose unique challenges.
+The existing bridge across Adobe Creek has a roadway width of 10'-4" and can only support a load of 8 tons (a bridge rated for fire access would need to be 16 feet wide and capable of supporting a load of 20 tons).
+The structure is located within an existing floodplain, which can be mitigated in different ways for the two alternatives.
+Additionally, due to the remote site location, security and operation of the facility pose unique challenges.

-Design Scheme A - Adaptive Reuse of the Historic Halsey House
+Design Scheme A - Adaptive Re-use of the Historic Halsey House

-Construction activities are limited to the reconstruction and repair work needed to rehabilitate and repurpose the building for its intended use as a functional building for the Recreation and Community Services Department to administer various seasonal programs and to provide meeting rooms for both public and private functions.
+Construction activities are limited to the reconstruction and repair work needed to rehabilitate and repurpose the building for its intended use as a functional building for the Recreation & Community Services Department to administer various seasonal programs and to provide meeting rooms for both public and private functions.
 The existing courtyard has been retained and the site has been made accessible by adding pedestrian walkways around the building.

-In addition, the building would have a new concrete foundation system, exterior stucco finish application, gutters, mechanical, plumbing, electrical systems, fire sprinkler and hydrant protection, and new replacement doors and windows.
+In addition, the building would have a new concrete foundation system, exterior stucco finish application, gutters, mechanical, plumbing, electrical systems, fire sprinkler and hydrant protection, and new doors and windows.
 Along with the building alterations, site and roadway improvements are proposed including the construction of two new buildings, one serving the use as public restrooms (next to the Halsey House) and the second for event and equipment storage.
-Earthen berrming around the exterior of the building would provide flood protection.
+Earthen berrming (fill) around the exterior of the building would provide flood protection.